 For professionals, out-of-state students, or international students who would like to obtain a Positive Psychology online courses for the certificate program-- see below:

-These applicants may apply as a non-matriculated student, and take the positive psychology courses at their own pace.
-If you are an in-state student, non-matriculation tuition would be the same as in state and upper division tuition schedule.
+- If you are an in-state student, non-matriculation tuition would be the same as in state and upper division tuition schedule.
 If you are an out of state student, you will pay out of state tuition for upper division classes in the fall and spring semesters.
 If an out of state student would like to pay in-state tuition, courses offered over the summer semesters (May - August) will cost the same as upper division in-state tuition, but may take more than one semester to complete the certificate.
 Students may read more information about tuition here.
 If more than one semester is required, and the student is not attending semesters consecutively, the student must re-apply and re-pay the application fees every semester until the certificate is complete.
 Email most recent undergraduate transcripts (showing at least a 3.0 GPA) from any college or university most recently attended, and the application directly to the ED PS Office Assistant at email@example.com at the Department of Educational Psychology.

 Please send your application via one of the options below.

 Positive Psychology Certificate Program